luckyfengyong/vagrant-hadoop/metrics/README.md

 }'
 ```

+Refer to http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search.html for more search APIs.
 We support following search filed currently.
 More fields can be added via adding to logstash filter.

 ```
 timestamp